makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

   * structural similarity and the depth of B-BERT are crucial for its cross-ling
 * B-BERT and M-BERT
   * in order to better control interference among languages, we studied B
-  * it would be interesting now to extend this study, allowing for more interac
+  * it would be interesting now to extend this study, allowing more interaction
-    * adding to M-BERT languages that are related to the target language, helps
+    * adding to M-BERT languages that are related to the target language helps
-* We introduced the term Structural Similarity, despite its obscure definition,
+* We introduced the term Structural Similarity
   * future work could be to develop a better definition and, consequently, a finer set of experiments, to better understand the Structural similarity
 * drastic drop in the entailment performance of B-BERT